- About UHD

 The following page is a blank template with a header that contains a quicklinks jump menu and the search UHD function.
 Page sections are identified with headers.
 The footer contains all required links, contact and emergency information.

 The degree requires a minimum of 120 semester credit hours with at least six hours of STAT at the 4000-level.
-No grade of "D" in any course in the Department of Computer and Mathematical Sciences may be applied toward satisfying the requirements of any degree in the department.
+No grade of "D" in any course in the Department of Mathematics and Statistics may be applied toward satisfying the requirements of any degree in the department.
 Any course substitution must be approved by the department chair.
-The format of the degree is given below in five sections: General Education Requirements, Mathematical Sciences Requirements, Computer Science Requirements, Minor, and Electives.
+The format of the degree is given below in fives sections: General Education Requirements, Mathematical Sciences Requirements, Computer Science Requirements, Minor, and Electives.

 Page maintained by CST Web Support Technician